bitnami/containers/containers/dokuwiki/README.md

 If you remove the container all your data will be lost, and the next time you run the image the database will be reinitialized.
 To avoid this loss of data, you should mount a volume that will persist even after the container is removed.

 For persistence you should mount a directory at the `/bitnami/dokuwiki` path.
 If the mounted directory is empty, it will be initialized on the first run.
-Additionally you should mount a volume for persistence of the  data](https://github.com/bitnami/bitnami-docker-#persisting-your-database).

 The above examples define the Docker volumes named dokuwiki_data.
 The DokuWiki application state will persist as long as volumes are not removed.